The Black Ninja

 The Black Ninja is a 2003 American martial arts action film written, directed and starring Clayton Prince, and featuring Carla Brothers, Nicky DeMatteo, Yuki Matsuzaki, Heather Hunter, John Canada Terrell and Michael Chance.
-The film has been called a modern-day Blaxploitation film, and it received very poor reviews from critics.
-After a limited theatrical release, it was released on DVD and distributed world wide in January 2003.
+The film has been called a modern-day blaxploitation film, and it received very poor reviews from critics.
+After a limited theatrical release, it was released on DVD and distributed worldwide in January 2003.

 Plot

 Maliq Ali is a defense attorney whose guilt over freeing guilty criminals, and the death of his family, leads him to become a costumed ninja vigilante who stalks these same criminals at night.
 After refusing to defend Tony Fanelli, a small-time mobster accused of murder, he finds himself involved in protecting the only witness, Tracey Allen, from Fanelli's hired thugs.
 While protecting this young woman, he is confronted by The Red Ninja, a Japanese assassin, who years before killed his family rather than pay Ali for defending him.